 The first 500 buyers who pick up an MX-30 First Edition will qualify for a free home wall box, and the car is equipped with Type 2 and mode 3 charging cables for AC home and public charging duties which it can do at up to just 6.6kW.
 Using DC charging, the MX-30 can be juiced to 80 per cent in under 40 minutes thanks to a maximum input of 50kW.
 As you’d expect, one-pedal driving is possible with the regenerative braking cranked up.

-Price wise, the Mazda MX-30 First Edition can be secured with an £800 deposit and comes in at £30,495 before the government's newly-revised, £3000 plug-in car grant is applied.
+The first MX-30s will be the 500 First Edition models, which we're assuming haven't been shifted on pre-order.
+First Edition cars can be secured with an £800 deposit and comes in at £30,495 before the PiCG.
 The car will be available as standard in brand-favourite colour, Soul Red, or Ceramic Metallic, with each option also coming as standard with the Brilliant Black roof and metallic grey upper side panels.
-For those who want to splash the cash, it can be had with either £950 three-tone Ceramic Metallic or £1,250 three-tone Soul Red Crystal Metallic.
-Deliveries will start in early 2021.
+For those who want to splash the cash, it can be had with either £950 three-tone Ceramic Metallic or £1250 three-tone Soul Red Crystal Metallic.

 We don’t want to have too much of a downer on the MX-30 as it’s an interesting, attractive entrant into the small SUV EV market.
 We also think that there’s going to be a growing demand for EVs which sacrifice range for affordability and everyday usability.
 The trouble is that on paper, there are cars that are better than the MX-30 at both of these things, and as a package the MX-30 is almost the manifestation of Mazda’s long-running battle against electrification; a hesitant car by a company hesitant to enter the EV market.
 That being said, your correspondent is a long-term fan and previous owner of multiple Mazdas so he’s willing the MX-30 to be a hit.
 We will reserve final judgement until we get our hands on one!